-For his Cummings Foundation Fellowship, Dr. David-Fox will be researching the city of Smolensk under Nazi and Soviet rule.
+For his Cummings Foundation Fellowship, Dr. David-Fox researched the city of Smolensk under Nazi and Soviet rule.
 Despite holding a key place in the history of World War II on the Eastern front, much of the archival material in Smolensk is still an untapped resource.
-Dr. David-Fox plans to especially focus on juxtaposing the Nazi occupation with Stalinism before 1941 and after 1943 in the region.
-While at the Museum, he plans to examine both German and Russian-language archival collections, including 32 microfilm reels acquired by the Museum from the State Archive of Smolensk Oblast’ (GASO).
+Dr. David-Fox especially focused on juxtaposing the Nazi occupation with Stalinism before 1941 and after 1943 in the region.
+While at the Museum, he examined both German and Russian-language archival collections, including 32 microfilm reels acquired by the Museum from the State Archive of Smolensk Oblast’ (GASO).
 These contain valuable administrative and strategic policy documentation on the city and localities of Smolensk region.
 They also include numerous political directives, materials on Jewish life and death, and documents on economics, agrarian affairs, and the partisan movement.
-He is also interested in studying 180 issues from the Russian-language newspaper Novyi put’ that were published in Smolensk, which provide insight into Nazi propaganda, educational policy, and cultural affairs during the occupation.
+He was also interested in studying 180 issues from the Russian-language newspaper Novyi put’ that were published in Smolensk, which provide insight into Nazi propaganda, educational policy, and cultural affairs during the occupation.

-Dr. Michael David-Fox will be in residence at the Center through August 30, 2013.
-He may be contacted via e-mail at firstname.lastname@example.org.
+Dr. Michael David-Fox was in residence at the Center from May 1 to August 31, 2013.